radeonxray/UFO-Exam/README.md

 ## Why TypeScript?

 [Stackoverflow](https://insights.stackoverflow.com/survey/2018) conducts a yearly survey asking their users various questions regarding their experience and thoughts about technologies.
-In 2018 over 100.000 developers from over 183 different countries completed the survey.
+In 2018 over 100.000 developers from over 183 different countries completed this survey.

 When asked about the technologies the developers [loved](https://insights.stackoverflow.com/survey/2018#most-loved-dreaded-and-wanted), 67.0 % said they loved _TS_ which placed it 4th out of 25, placing it only behind technologies as _Python_, _Kotlin_ and _Rust_, but it notably beating _JS_ which placed 7th with 61.9 %.